Author(s):

 Abstract

-GAMTAMOKSLINIS UGDYMAS BENDROJO UGDYMO MOKYKLOJE – 2022
+GAMTAMOKSLINIS UGDYMAS BENDROJO UGDYMO MOKYKLOJE – 2025

-XXVIII nacionalinės mokslinės-praktinės konferencijos straipsnių rinkinys,
+XXXI nacionalinės mokslinės-praktinės konferencijos straipsnių rinkinys,

-2022 m. balandžio mėn.
-29–30 d.
+Skuodas, 2025 m. balandžio mėn.
+25-26 d.

-NATURAL SCIENCE EDUCATION IN A COMPREHENSIVE SCHOOL – 2022
+NATURAL SCIENCE EDUCATION IN A COMPREHENSIVE SCHOOL – 2025

-Proceedings of the Twenty-eight National Scientific-Practical Conference,
+Proceedings of the Thirty-first National Scientific-Practical Conference,

 Author(s):